Adidas Velosamba: cycling shoes disguised as sneakers for the style-conscious urban rider

 Adidas Velosamba: price and release date

-The Adidas Velosamba is available to purchase online at adidas and via the adidas app from 1 March 2021.
-The Adidas Velosamba has a recommended retail price of £100.
+The Adidas Velosamba is available to purchase online at adidas US and adidas UK and via the adidas app from 1 March 2021.
+The Adidas Velosamba has a recommended retail price of $120 / £100.

 The Velosamba is available in four separate colourways to start off with.